emptyfridge0900/emptyfridge0900.github.io/content/rust/ownership.md

 ```

 ### Copy
 When I read [the book](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) and its examples, I feel like I understood it.
-But when I started coding, I got confused between copy and move.
-Recently, while coding in C#, I realized why I was confusing copy and move.
+But when I started coding, I got confused between copy, borrow, and move.
+Recently, while coding in C#, I realized why I was confusing copy, borrow, and move.

 The example below is similar to a problem I encountered a few days ago while coding.